 Keep up with the latest ArduPilot related blogs on ArduPilot.org!

-Community is what really sets ArduPilot apart from other proprietary offerings in the market.
-Ardupilot offers areas for open discourse on the project’s direction.
-Here are some of the places you can find ardupilot users and developers:
+Community is what really sets ArduPilot apart from many other offerings in the market.
+Here are some of the places you can find ArduPilot users and developers: